ChEmpower

 Series C in 2018

 Trigence Semiconductor, Inc. is an audio integrated circuit design and solution provider based in Tokyo, Japan, with additional offices in the United States, Hong Kong, and Taiwan.
-Founded in 2006, the company specializes in developing digital audio products, including Digital Speaker Modules, which integrate speakers, enclosures, connectors, audio DSPs, and interfaces to meet the audio needs of PCs, tablets, and smartphones.
-Trigence's technology is designed to enhance audio quality for various consumer electronics, such as computers, headphones, soundbars, and Bluetooth speakers, while ensuring efficient power consumption.
-The company's products are distributed through various channels, catering to the consumer and IT markets.
-Trigence is recognized for its innovative algorithms that control speaker response, allowing users to experience high-quality audio in a range of applications.
+Founded in 2006, the company specializes in high-quality audio technology, offering digital audio products such as Digital Speaker Modules, which include speakers, enclosures, connectors, audio DSPs, and interfaces aimed at simplifying audio functionality for PCs, tablets, and smartphones.
+Trigence's product portfolio serves a variety of applications, including computers, laptops, headsets, soundbars, and Bluetooth speakers.
+Their innovative audio systems utilize unique algorithms to enhance speaker response, delivering clear audio output while optimizing power consumption compared to traditional methods.
+The company distributes its products through a network of distributors, catering to both consumer and IT markets.

 SiFive, Inc. is a semiconductor company that specializes in designing and manufacturing chips, particularly focusing on RISC-V architecture.
 Established in 2015 and headquartered in San Mateo, California, with additional offices in locations such as Oregon, Texas, India, Taiwan, and France, SiFive provides a range of products including multi-core application processors, embedded microcontrollers, and system-on-chip solutions tailored for various applications such as IoT and wearables.
 The company emphasizes the use of open-source technology to enable faster and more cost-effective hardware development.
 By offering software development kits, toolchains, and customized silicon products, SiFive aims to democratize access to advanced semiconductor solutions, accelerating innovation for businesses of all sizes.